JulienPeloton/bigviz/README.md

 # bigviz

-To launch the program, just execute the following scripts:
+To launch the program, just execute one of the following scripts:

 ```bash
 ./run_local.sh # local mode